LBPD Additional Resources

 Department of Rehabilitation Services (DoRS)

 DORS is an agency of the Maryland State Department of Education.
-DORS is composed of the public vocational rehabilitation (VR) program and the Disability Determination Services.
+DORS comprises the public vocational rehabilitation (VR) program and Disability Determination Services.

 Maryland Accessible Telecommunications

-The Maryland Accessible Telecommunications program provides Maryland residents with an opportunity to apply for free telecommunications equipment to independently make or receive calls.
+The Maryland Accessible Telecommunications program enables Maryland residents to apply for free telecommunications equipment to make or receive calls independently.
 Get the telecommunications equipment needed to independently make or receive phone calls.

 National Federation of the Blind - Maryland Chapter